Institutional DeFi

 • ERC-4626 standard: Direct smart contract queries for share prices and accrued yield

-• Real-time monitoring: Hexagate integration for position monitoring
+• Real-time monitoring: Hexagate deployment for position monitoring

 The Infrastructure vs. Allocation Gap